Ultimate Tax Guide for US Expats Living in Mexico

 Form 1040 is the standard US individual income tax return.
 All US citizens must file this form regardless of whether they live in the US, Mexico, or anywhere else.

-The due date for Form 1040 is typically April 15th, but in the case of expats, that due date is automatically extended to June 15th, you can also request a further extension to October 15th.
+The due date to file Form 1040 is typically April 15th, but in the case of US expat taxes, that due date is automatically extended to June 15th.
+You can also request a further extension to October 15th.

 IRS Form 8938: Statement of Specified Foreign Financial Assets (FATCA)